Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/labs/full-stack-react-lab.md

 - You're going to need another client-side route, e.g., `/high-scores`, and a new React "page" component dedicated to displaying the high-scores.

-- The time to check for a high-score is when `perfect === 4` (a chicken dinner) in the `handleScoreClick` method.
+- The time to check for a high-score is when `perfect === 4` (a chicken dinner) in the `handleScoreClick` helper function.

-- If there is a winner, you'll want to stop the timer immediately using `setState`.
+- If there is a winner, you'll want to stop the timer immediately.

 - When a player has won, that's the time to get their initials and make the AJAX request to persist the score.
 FYI, the solution code took the easy way out and used a JS `prompt()` to ask the player for their initials.
 Feel free to improve upon this!